 Superannuation Guarantee (SG)

-Most employees are entitled to choose the fund their employers pay their super contributions into.
+Most employees are entitled to choose the super fund their employers pay their super contributions into.

 If the employee has the right to choose their own super fund, you must supply a Standard Choice Form within 28 days of their start date.
-This form allows them to nominate who they want their super to go to and provides you with the information you need to make payments.
+This form allows them to nominate the super fund they want their super to go to and provides you with the information you need to make contributions.

-If an employee does not have choice (for example, under an enterprise agreement), contributions must be paid to the super fund specified in the applicable industrial award or enterprise agreement.
+If an employee does not have choice (for example, under an enterprise agreement or workplace determination made before 1 January 2021), contributions must be paid to the super fund specified in the applicable industrial award or enterprise agreement.

 An employee is generally eligible to choose their super fund if they are: